Israel – UK Tax Treaty

 In the UK budget proposal, there's a plan to change a tax rule that benefits wealthy foreigners living in the country.
 The Chancellor of the Exchequer, Jeremy Hunt, talked about it during a meeting with the Parliament's Treasury Committee.
 As he stated in the meeting, the simplification of the tax system will include significant “Non-Doms” changes.
 The current rule, known as the "non-domicile" tax loophole, allows wealthy foreigners to avoid paying tax on income they gain outside the UK.
 The proposed amendment includes the cancellation of this rule, and implement a tax regime where individuals are taxed on their foreign income once they have live in the UK for four years. .
 According to Hunt, the "old" tax system is outdated and not efficient, and this new regulation is estimated to bring in about £2.7 billion per year for the UK government by 2028.

 The UK is one of the leading sources of foreign direct investment (FDI) into Israel.
 British companies have invested in various sectors in Israel, including technology, finance, and renewable energy.
-In 2021, the outward stock of foreign direct investment (FDI) from the UK in Israel was £-6.2 billion.
-Similarly, Israeli companies have made substantial investments in the UK, particularly in the technology and innovation sectors.
-Currently, the trade relationship is worth around £7 billion between the 2 countries, and there are more than 400 Israeli tech firms operating in the UK.
+During 2024, the trade volumes between the UK and Israel amounted to £-5.6 billion.
+In addition, the level of foreign direct investments (FDIs) from the UK to Israel in 2022 reached £-6.5 billion.
+Similarly, Israeli companies have made substantial investments in the UK, particularly in the technology and innovation sectors in England.
+Currently, there are more than 400 Israeli tech firms operating in the UK.
 Israeli investment into the UK has driven growth, adding around £1 billion gross value to the UK economy and creating about 16,000 jobs in the last 8 years.

 Details about Israel’s embassy in UK